30 Hour Sous Vide Eye of Round Roast

 The verdict: Despite cooking the ribs 24, 48 or even 72 hours, the inside of the meat had a beautiful red center because of the sous-vide method.
 However, there were some differences.
 There is no question that cooking short ribs 24 hours in sous-vide provided a tender and perfectly cooked meat.
 At 48 hours the ribs continued to become more tender, however, we noticed that they seemed a little drier.
 At 72 hours the short ribs were definitely on the dry side.
 Yes, they were very tender, but we found that they required a sauce to supplement what we perceived to be a loss of moisture.
 This seemed odd since the meat is cooked in a sealed bag.
 Why would the meat become drier if the moisture could not escape the bag?

-got me excited had me intrigued.
+Okay, this really had me intrigued.
 A mystery to be solved.
 So, with pencil and graph paper in hand, I headed to the internet to find the clues.